18 Epic Tourist Attractions to Check Out in Milwaukee On Your Wisconsin Vacation

 Want something a bit edgier and more interesting from your trip to Milwaukee?
 Grab your camera and snap some photos at Black Cat Alley, an open-air art gallery like no other.

-You can find Black Cat Alley behind the Oriental Theater on Milwaukee’s East Side.
-While you’re there, check out the independent eateries and cafes all around the area.
-Grab a quick breakfast or brunch and coffee at the hip Colectivo Coffee on Prospect.
-Or taste flavors and dishes from around the globe at the Crossroads Collective.
-The food hall is one of the city’s top destinations for foodies.
+We can find Black Cat Alley behind the Oriental Theater on Milwaukee’s East Side.
+While you’re there, we’d also suggest checking out the independent eateries and cafes all around the area.

 American Family Field